 Postdoctoral Research Funds: As a Postdoctoral Research Associate in the Department of African American Studies, you are eligible to apply for $2,000 in research funds.
 These funds may be used to attend conferences, purchase academic books and/or research materials, etc. in order to support your research efforts while at Princeton.
 The request must include a detailed budget.

-Professional Development: Faculty members are eligible to receive financial support for professional development programs related to teaching, learning and scholarly production.
+Professional Development: Core faculty members are eligible to receive financial support for professional development programs related to teaching, learning and scholarly production.
 The maximum allocation is $4,000 over two years.

-Summer Research Funds: Faculty can apply for up to $2,000 per summer in research funds to support their research and scholarship over the summer.
+Summer Research Funds: Core faculty can apply for up to $2,000 per summer in research funds to support their research and scholarship over the summer.
 Applications are due by June 30th.

 Chair’s Support: If your funding needs do not fit within one of the above categories, you will need to apply for funding from the chair.
 The chair will review your request as well as your detailed budget for approval.